Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Grosvenor Flooring Cleaning Engineered Wood Flooring

-How to Clean and Maintain Engineered Wood Flooring
+How to Clean and Maintain Engineered Wood Flooring: A Complete Care Guide

 Engineered wood flooring is one of the most rewarding investments you can make in your home, but only if you look after it properly.
-Whether you’ve chosen a GF herringbone in European oak, a wide GF engineered plank, or a statement Versailles panel, the right cleaning routine will keep your floor looking as good as the day it was laid for decades to come.
+Whether the floor is a herringbone in European oak, a wide plank in a standard oiled finish or a Versailles panel in a formal reception room, the right cleaning routine will keep it looking as good as the day it was laid for decades to come.

-At Grosvenor Flooring in Altrincham we supply and fit engineered wood across South Manchester and Cheshire every week, so we hear the same care questions from homeowners in Hale, Bowdon, Timperley, Knutsford and beyond.
-This guide covers everything from daily sweeping to stain removal, with product-specific advice for oiled, lacquered and unfinished boards.
+At Grosvenor Flooring in Altrincham we supply and fit engineered wood across South Manchester and Cheshire every week.
+This guide covers everything from daily sweeping to deep cleaning, stain removal, sanding advice and product-specific care for oiled, lacquered and unfinished boards.

 Why Engineered Wood Needs a Dedicated Care Routine

-Every engineered board has a real hardwood top layer — typically European oak in the case of our GF Engineered Wood Flooring collection — bonded to a multi-ply birch or pine core for added dimensional stability.
-That real-wood surface is what gives engineered flooring its warmth and character, but it also means the surface is vulnerable to scratches, moisture and UV fading if left unprotected.
+Every engineered wood board has a real hardwood top layer (typically European oak in the UK premium market) bonded to a multi-ply birch, spruce or pine core for dimensional stability.
+That real-wood surface is what gives engineered wood its warmth, its grain character and its resandable life.
+It is also what makes engineered wood vulnerable to scratches, excess moisture and UV fading if left unprotected.

-A consistent cleaning and maintenance routine protects the finish, preserves the colour and can prevent the need for a costly sand-and-refinish.
-Whether your board is 10mm with a 3mm wear layer or a premium 20mm board with a 6mm wear layer, the daily care principles are the same — though the thicker the wear layer, the more times you can sand and refinish over the floor’s lifetime.
+A consistent cleaning and maintenance routine protects the finish, preserves the colour and can prevent a costly full-floor sand-and-refinish.
+The daily care principles apply the same across every engineered wood floor whether the specification is a 10mm construction with a 3mm wear layer or a premium 20mm build with a 6mm wear layer.
+What changes is how many sanding cycles the floor can support over its lifetime; the thicker the wear layer, the more full refinishes are possible.

 Daily and Weekly Cleaning

 The single best thing you can do for any engineered wood floor is remove grit and dust before it gets ground underfoot.
-Fine particles act like sandpaper against the finish, gradually dulling even the hardest lacquer.
+Fine particles from shoes, pets and outdoor debris act like sandpaper against the surface, gradually dulling even the hardest lacquer.
 A quick sweep or vacuum three to four times a week is all it takes in a typical household.
+In a busy family home with pets, daily is better.

 Sweeping and Vacuuming

 Use a soft-bristle broom, a microfibre dust mop or a vacuum cleaner set to its hard-floor mode.
-If your vacuum has a rotating brush bar, switch it off — spinning bristles can leave micro-scratches on lacquered boards and pull fibres from brushed finishes.
-Pay particular attention to doorways and high-traffic corridors where grit accumulates fastest.
+If your vacuum has a rotating brush bar, switch it off.
+Spinning bristles can leave micro-scratches on lacquered boards and pull fibres from brushed finishes.
+Pay particular attention to doorways, hallways and high-traffic corridors where grit accumulates fastest.

 Damp Mopping

-Once a week — or more often in a busy kitchen — go over the floor with a well-wrung microfibre mop and a pH-neutral wood-floor cleaner.
-The mop should feel barely damp to the touch; if you can see water on the surface behind you, you are using too much.
+Once a week (or more often in a busy kitchen) go over the floor with a well-wrung microfibre mop and a pH-neutral wood-floor cleaner.
+The mop should feel barely damp to the touch.
+If you can see water on the surface behind you as you mop, you are using too much.
 Wring the mop again and go over the wet area immediately.

-This applies to every engineered board we supply, from our entry-level 14mm planks right through to premium 15mm herringbone.
-Excess moisture is the number-one avoidable cause of cupping and edge-swell in engineered wood — controlled dampness is fine, standing water is not.
+This applies to every engineered board on the market from entry-level constructions right through to premium herringbone.
+Excess moisture is the biggest avoidable cause of cupping and edge-swell in engineered wood.
+Controlled dampness is fine; standing water is not.

-Oiled engineered wood has a natural, matt appearance because the oil penetrates the wood grain rather than sitting on top.
-Many of our GF herringbone designs — from the popular Hale Oak to the rich, smoked Delamere Oak — are finished with a hardwax oil.
+Oiled engineered wood has a natural, matt appearance because the oil penetrates the wood grain rather than sitting on top of it.
+This is the finish choice for buyers who want the most tactile, wood-feels-like-wood look and the option to spot-repair damage without refinishing the whole floor.

 Oiled floors need periodic re-oiling to maintain their protective layer.
-In a typical living room you might re-oil every 12 to 18 months; in a hallway or kitchen the interval drops to around 6 to 12 months.
-Use the manufacturer’s recommended maintenance oil, apply a thin coat with a microfibre applicator pad and buff off any excess after 20 to 30 minutes.
+In a typical living room you might re-oil every 12 to 18 months.
+In a hallway or kitchen the interval drops to around 6 to 12 months.
+Use the manufacturer’s recommended maintenance oil (each brand has its own), apply a thin coat with a microfibre applicator pad and buff off any excess after 20 to 30 minutes.

 For routine cleaning, use a cleaner specifically formulated for oiled wood.
 Standard multi-surface sprays and soap-based cleaners strip the oil from the surface, leaving the wood unprotected.

-If you have chosen unfinished engineered wood — popular with customers across Cheshire who want a bespoke stain or on-site oiling — the boards must be sealed before regular use.
+If your floor is unfinished engineered wood (chosen for a bespoke stain or on-site oiling) the boards must be sealed before regular use.
 An unsealed surface is extremely vulnerable to moisture and staining.
-Once sealed with your chosen oil or lacquer, follow the relevant care advice above.
+Once sealed with your chosen oil or lacquer, follow the relevant care advice above depending on the finish you applied.

 Deep Cleaning Engineered Wood Flooring

-Apply a pH-neutral wood-floor cleaner at the concentration recommended on the bottle — more is not better.
-Spread it with a microfibre mop, working in the direction of the grain.
-Allow the cleaner a minute or two to break down dirt, then mop up with a clean, barely-damp mop.
+Apply a pH-neutral wood-floor cleaner at the concentration recommended on the bottle.
+More is not better.
+Spread it with a microfibre mop working in the direction of the grain.
+Allow the cleaner a minute or two to break down dirt and then mop up with a clean, barely-damp mop.
 Let the floor air-dry fully before walking on it.

-Products to avoid: bleach, ammonia, vinegar solutions, washing-up liquid and any “all-purpose” cleaner not labelled safe for wood.
-Steam mops are particularly damaging — the heat and moisture they force into the joints can cause irreversible swelling, even on a stable tongue-and-groove board.
+Products to avoid on engineered wood: bleach, ammonia, vinegar solutions, washing-up liquid and any all-purpose cleaner not specifically labelled safe for wood.
+Steam mops are particularly damaging; the heat and moisture they force into the joints can cause irreversible swelling even on a stable tongue-and-groove board.

 Preventing Damage: Practical Measures That Work

 Prevention is cheaper and easier than repair.
-These steps will dramatically extend the life of any engineered wood floor, whether it is a 10mm entry-level board or a GF Versailles panel in a formal dining room.
+These steps will dramatically extend the life of any engineered wood floor, whether an entry-level board or a premium Versailles panel in a formal dining room.

-Place a coarse-fibre mat outside every external door to catch grit, and a softer absorbent mat inside to catch moisture.
-Avoid rubber-backed mats — the rubber can trap moisture against the wood and cause discolouration over time.
-In homes across Altrincham and Sale where Victorian hallways see heavy foot traffic, this single step makes the biggest difference to floor longevity.
+Place a coarse-fibre mat outside every external door to catch grit and a softer absorbent mat inside to catch moisture.
+Avoid rubber-backed mats; the rubber can trap moisture against the wood and cause discolouration over time.
+In homes with heavy hallway traffic (Victorian terraces and family houses in particular) this single step makes the biggest difference to floor longevity.

 Furniture Protection